leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

 Coercions
 ---------

 In Lean, the type of natural numbers, ``nat``, is different from the type of integers, ``int``.
-But there is a function ``int.of_nat`` that embeds the natural numbers in the integers, meaning that we can view any natural numbers as an integer, when needed.
+But there is a function ``int.of_nat`` that embeds the natural numbers in the integers, meaning that we can view any natural number as an integer, when needed.
 Lean has mechanisms to detect and insert *coercions* of this sort.

 .. code-block:: lean